First-time buyer mortgages

 A joint mortgage is a mortgage you take out with someone else.
 This could be a family member, friend, husband or wife, or partner.

-Both people are responsible for a joint mortgage, which means you’ll both be liable for any missed repayments or making up the balance if one of you is unable to pay.
+Both people are responsible for a joint mortgage.
+That means you’ll both be liable for any missed repayments or making up the balance if one of you is unable to pay.

 What is a loan to value ratio (LTV)?